WICG/close-watcher/security-privacy-questionnaire.md

 **Do the features in your specification expose information about the underlying platform to origins?**

 To a small extent.
-In theory, by correlating signals from `CloseWatcher` with other signals (e.g. `keypress` events), one could try to determine what a platform's modal close signal is, and thus roughly into what "bucket" (desktop or not) the user falls.
+In theory, by correlating signals from `CloseWatcher` with other signals (e.g. `keydown` events), one could try to determine what a platform's modal close signal is, and thus roughly into what "bucket" (desktop or not) the user falls.
 Such determination is fragile and coarse.

 **Do features in this specification allow an origin access to sensors on a user’s device?**